-Cozumel is ranked among the best dive destinations in the world — second only to Australia's Great Barrier Reef in reef diversity.
+Cozumel is ranked among the best dive destinations in the world.
 Crystal clear water, warm temperatures, and drift diving with Caribbean currents.

 Water Temp